Netflix/falcor/documentation/router.md

 }
 ~~~

+Notice that the Router inserts a JSON Graph atom, indicating that no value is present at ["titlesById", -1].

 The practice of checking for the existence of value types along the matched path is referred to as **branch guarding**, and it is every route handler's responsibility.
 If null, undefined, or _any JSON Graph value type_ (ex.string, number, atom), is discovered along a path, a route handler must return a PathValue that indicates which path at which the value type was discovered, as well as the specific value type found there.
 In the example above we only bother to check for null or undefined because we feel confident that the data has been sanitized already, and no other value type (ex. string, number) could appear instead of the title.
 Depending on how much you trust your data, you may want to be more zealous.

 Now that we can retrieve non-personalized fields from titles, let's create a route that adds personalized fields like rating and userRating to our JSON Graph object.